-- It should be noted that the interpretation of the predicted random forest flood hazard areas differs from existing regulatory floodplains, in that they are detecting the return period for structurally-damaging inundation.
-The differences between the statistically generated flood hazard areas and regulatory floodplains is likely a result of multiple advantages of a data-driven approach in identifying the conditions in the underlying drivers (Elith et al., 2011).
-In other words, a data-driven model to better capture the reality of flood hazard by using actual historic impacts and simultaneously identifying small-scale variations in flood exposure.
+It should be noted that the interpretation of the predicted random forest flood hazard areas differs from existing regulatory floodplains in that they are detecting the return period for structurally damaging inundation.
+The differences between the statistically generated flood hazard areas and regulatory floodplains are likely a result of multiple advantages of a data-driven approach in identifying the conditions in the underlying drivers (Elith et al., 2011), in other words, a data-driven model to better capture the reality of flood hazard by using actual historic impacts and simultaneously identifying small-scale variations in flood exposure.
 By using historic losses, the random forest model accounts for extreme events that have occurred, but projecting future hazard is currently limited.
-The model does not incorporate precipitation patterns, this was by design as we - assumed that with the relatively small-scale, precipitation would be homogenous around the region and add little insight.
-With precipitation added to the model, there is still a potential for error by underestimating the probability of future extreme events.
+The model does not currently incorporate precipitation patterns.
+Future work should examine the sensitivity of the model to precipitation as an input.
+With precipitation added to the model, there is still potential for error by underestimating the probability of future extreme events.